dwrolvink/Linux/Gitautomata/README.md

 # Gitautomata
 The goal of this package (this folder), is to automate everything git related.

 Ther current state of the script is to get the code for the back- and frontend of [Konishi](https://github.com/konishi-project) and to get everything running again afterwards.
+This is done in freshpull.sh

+## Freshpull.sh

 ### "Fresh"
 The pull is done in such a way that all potential changes on the server side will be overwritten with